The Muppets and Wilkins Coffee Commercials: The Very First Vines

 Jim Henson’s Muppets have taken many different forms in their careers.
 From Sesame Street to Saturday Night Live, they have always adopted the right tone and humor for their intended audience, and every incarnation has worked.
 Before The Muppet Show, Labyrinth, and Sesame Street, however, there was Sam and Friends, a 10-minute puppet show that was tacked on to the end of the evening news in 1956.
 It was a spot they had earned after a few successful Tonight Show appearances.
 They were eventually moved to the end of the late evening news just before The Tonight Show, though it ran for only five minutes at that time slot.

 The show caught the attention of Helen Ver Standig, owner of an advertising agency in Washington, D.C. who was hired to develop a series of commercials for the John H. Wilkins Company.
-Wilkins Coffee had been a successful coffee brand since its inception in 1900 as a single coffee shop before expanding into the coffee wholesale business in 1917.
+Wilkins Coffee had been a successful coffee brand since its inception in 1900.
+The company had started as a single coffee shop before expanding into a wholesale coffee business in 1917.
 By the 1950’s, the Wilkins Coffee Company was being run by the son of its founder, John H. Wilkins Jr., and was selling over 11 million pounds of coffee per year.
-Still, they were in need of a successful advertising campaign to reach their television consumers, a brand new medium in which to entertain and sell products.
+Still, they were in need of a successful advertising campaign to reach television viewers, a brand new entertainment medium in which to draw in consumers.

 The Henson Approach to Advertising

 Jim Henson and his soon-to-be wife, Jane, had been performing their puppetry acts since college and had perfected numerous techniques for filming their acts and utilizing the benefits of camera angles and voice-over work in order to tell entertaining stories.
-Jim and Jane were given the opportunity to create 15 separate commercials at 10 seconds each.
+Jim and Jane were given the opportunity to create 15 separate commercials in 10 second slots.
 Only eight seconds would go to the puppets while the final two seconds would be spent showing the coffee itself.

 Both characters were voiced by Jim Henson, though Jane operated one of the characters onscreen for each of the commercials.
 Every storyline centered around the same premise.
-In a set up similar to Dr. Seuss’ Green Eggs and Ham, Wilkins tries to convince Wontkins to try some Wilkins Coffee.
+Wilkins tries to convince Wontkins to try some Wilkins Coffee.
 Wontkins refuses.
 So, Wilkins punishes Wontkins with a club to the head, a cannon to the chest, etc. Sometimes Wilkins would turn his weapon on its viewer and warn them to buy Wilkins Coffee or else.
-It was a very unsubtle slogan that was a complete 180 from the company’s previous slogan, a gentle boast confirming that Wilkins Coffee was “A wonderful way to start the day.”
+It was a very unsubtle slogan that was a complete 180 from the company’s previous slogan, a gentle boasting that Wilkins Coffee was “a wonderful way to start the day.”

 A Compilation of Wilkins Coffee Commercials

-The Muppets are still around to this day, occasionally popping up in commercials.
-Kermit was recently the spokesfrog for Lipton tea, a campaign that inspired a sassy meme about minding one’s own business after providing snarky commentary on a subject or someone’s behavior.
-This runs right into the vein of the Wilkins’ commercials, showing that the spirit of Jim Henson’s early Muppet characters are still emerging in modern-day forms.
+The Muppets are still around to this day, and they still appear in commercials from time to time.
+Kermit was most recently the "spokesfrog" for Lipton tea, a campaign that inspired a sassy meme about minding one’s own business after providing snarky commentary on a subject or someone’s behavior.
+This all stems from the same vein of the Wilkins’ commercials, showing that the spirit of Jim Henson’s early Muppet characters are still present in their modern-day forms.
+Vines can even be considered a grandchild of these early commercials.
+The jokes may be cruder, and the platform may be more modern, but it goes to show that no matter what the era, people love a quick and edgy joke.